CloudVE/cloudbridge/docs/topics/os_mapping.rst

 support a `label` parameter for the `find` method in their corresponding services.
 The below screenshots will help map these properties to OpenStack objects in the web portal.
+Additionally, although OpenStack Security Groups are not associated with a specific network, such an association is done in CloudBridge, due to its necessity in AWS.
+As such, the VMFirewall creation method requires a `network` parameter and the association is accomplished in OpenStack through the description, by appending the following string to the user-provided description (if any) at creation: "[CB-AUTO-associated-network-id: associated_net_id]"

 .. figure:: captures/os-instance-dash.png
    :scale: 50 %